BassOmegaX/dmc1mechanics/README.md

 ### Final Core

-When Nightmare 3 is defeated, he reveals his final core, which is always red.
-He restores 2000 HP, and the final core has 2000.
-When it reaches under 1000, it breaks.
+When Nightmare 3 initially gets his hp to -1 or lower, he reveals his final core.
+This core is always red in color, but it does not have the double defense the other cores have when they turn red.
+Nightmare restores 2000 HP.
+The attack that reveals the final core has its damage applied to the 2000 HP restored.
+The final core has 2000.
+When it reaches under 1000, it breaks, but this does not appear to do anything outside of visual.

 # Bestiary